-Flood Zone Data PFRA Historic Flooding No historic records of flooding were found Comment Predicted flood extents noted from the Fauleens River, which flows through the settlement in a north easterly direction.
+Flood Zone Data PFRA, NIFM Historic Flooding No historic records of flooding were found Comment Predicted flood extents noted from the Fauleens River, which flows through the settlement in a north easterly direction.
 Lands adjacent to the watercourse are impacted.
 The Cashelduff River also flows in an easterly direction through the settlement before joining into the Fauleens River, this is unmapped by the CFRAM.
 Climate Change Moderate sensitivity to increase in flows.
 Conclusion Any new property within or adjacent to the Flood Zones or river channel of either the Fauleens River or the Cashelduff River should include a site specific Stage 3 FRA that specifically quantifies the water levels and risk.
 The sequential approach should be applied, and Flood Zone A/B preferentially avoided for any highly or less vulnerable development.
 It is noted that the Flood Zone mapping is indicative and further detailed modelling under a Stage 3 FRA would improve the quality and reliability of the assessment.
-Risk can be managed in line with approved MCDP Policy in Chapter 7 of the Written Statement and the guidance provided within Section 7 of this SFRA.
+Risk can be managed in line with approved MCDP Policy in Chapter 7 of this SFRA.